-301 Intermediate Accounting I (4)
+301 Intermediate Accounting I (3)

-A study of the understanding and application of generally accepted accounting principles and the theory underlying those principles as they relate to the preparation of the income statement, statement of retained earnings, and balance sheet.
-Topics include the time value of money and accounting for current and non-current assets.
+A study and application of generally accepted accounting principles, and the theory underlying those principles as they relate to the preparation of the income statement, statement of stockholders' equity, balance sheet and statement of cash flows.
+Topics include the conceptual framework of accounting, time value of money, and accounting for current assets.
 Both critical thinking and problem solving skills are emphasized in this course.
 Prerequisite: ACCT 215.
 Fall and Spring.

-302 Intermediate Accounting II (4)
+302 Intermediate Accounting II (3)

-A continuation of ACCT 301, this course is an in-depth study of generally accepted accounting principles in relationship to current and non-current liabilities, stockholders' equity, and dilutive securities.
-Additional topics include revenue recognition, investments, accounting for income taxes, lease accounting, and the statement of cash flows.
+A continuation of ACCT 301, this course is an in-depth study of generally accepted accounting principles in relationship to long-term assets, current and non-current liabilities, stockholders' equity, and dilutive securities.
+Additional topics include revenue recognition and lease accounting.
 Both critical thinking and problem-solving skills are emphasized in this course.
 Prerequisite: ACCT 301.
 Fall and Spring.